arrow_back

 Day 4

-After breakfast, depart Donegal and make your way to County Sligo.
-Experience an authentic seaweed bath, soaking in hot Atlantic seawater and hand-harvested seaweed, a cherished coastal tradition for relaxation.
-Overnight in County Mayo.
+After breakfast, you depart from Donegal and travel to County Sligo.
+Here, you experience an authentic seaweed bath, immersing yourself in hot Atlantic seawater combined with hand-harvested seaweed, a long-standing coastal practice for relaxation.
+You spend the night in County Mayo.

-Seaweed baths in Ireland have attracted wellness seekers since the Victorian era.
+Seaweed baths have drawn wellness seekers to Ireland’s shores since the Victorian era.

 Meals: Breakfast